 A Quality Label for Excellence is another new element in the model.
 In order to qualify for the Quality Label for Excellence, the HEI must provide evidence of exceptionally successful development activities in the particular area of evaluation.

-Video about an audit model for higher education institutions 2018–2024
+Video of the audit model for higher education institutions 2018–2024

 For further information, please contact